siddhantthegts/agent0/README.md

 **try these prompts:**

-- "give me the top 5 news from germany today and the weather in berlin"
+> give me the top 5 news from germany today and the weather in berlin

+> show me the breaking 5 news from sf of today, the weather in berlin right now, and tell me what time it is in tokyo right now in relation to pt

 ## APIs